Nanuet: "The flawed jewel of the Hudson Lowlands"

 Looking north on Main Street, just south of the old Erie-Lackawanna tracks that went to Piermont, with the Hutton General Store (later Hutton Johnson) on the left.
 These tracks were still in place when I was growing up.
 The building on the right is the Nanuet Hotel, which still stands today.

-Another fine view of Main, also looking north.
+Another fine view of Main, looking south.

 The Hutton General Store also served as the post office in the early days.